MerginMaps/server/deployment/enterprise/README.md

 ```

 ## Load docker images, configure and run mergin maps stack
-For running mergin maps you need to load local docker images (if any).
+For running Mergin Maps you need to load local docker images (if any).
 Make sure you have access to Lutra's ECR repository.
 You can check it by running
 ```
-sudo docker pull 433835555346.dkr.ecr.eu-west-1.amazonaws.com/mergin/mergin-ee-back:2025.3.0
+docker pull 433835555346.dkr.ecr.eu-west-1.amazonaws.com/mergin/mergin-ee-back:2025.3.0
 ```

 Then modify [docker-compose file](docker-compose.yml) and create environment file `.prod.env` from `.env.template`.
 Details about configuration can be find in [docs](https://merginmaps.com/docs/server/install/).